-Any resolution in writing, signed or assented to by all the members of the Committee shall be as valid and effectual as if it had been passed at a meeting of the Committee duly called and constituted.
-Any such resolution may consist of several documents in the like form each signed by one or more directors.
+13. Any resolution in writing, signed or assented to by all the members of the Committee shall be as valid and effectual as if it had been passed at a meeting of the Committee duly called and constituted.
+Any such resolution may consist of several documents in the like form each signed by one or more members of the Committee.